carljparker/data-512-final/project-data512a.md

 The date, May 25, 2020, is significant in that it is the date on which George Floyd died while in police custody in Minneapolis, MN.
 Subsequent to Floyd's death, protests occurred in over 2,000 cities in the United States.
 It has been suggested that the George Floyd Protests might have contributed to triggering the second wave of COVID-19.

 This "hypothesis" is confounded, however, by summer political campaigning in the run up to the 2020 Elections.
 In particular, President Trump was notable for holding campaign rallies in which the president did not follow normative behavior to control COVID-19 infections and neither did many of the rally attendees--possibly following the president's lead.
 These became known as _super-spreader rallies_.
-Some news agencies have reported that COVID-19 infections spiked in the areas where these rallies had been recently held.
-However, I have not found a _systematic_ investigation of whether and to what extent the rallies were correlated with COVID-19 spread.

 _**The yellow arrows in the two graphs below identify May 26, 2020, that is, the day after George Floyd died while in police custody.**_